-You may not know what a so-called Sullivan law is, but you’ve probably already dealt with it in one way or another.
+You may not know what so-called Sullivan laws are, but you’ve probably already dealt with one at some point.
 Sullivan laws, as they’re known, were the laws that largely created firearm permitting systems that remains in place today.
 In other words, these were the laws that required a person to get a permit to carry a concealed firearm.

 These laws were so named as the result of an actual law, the Sullivan Act, passed in…wait for it…New York in 1911.
-The law, largely sponsored by state senator Tim “Big Feller” Sullivan (a Tammany Hall pol) was passed in response to a murder-suicide that occurred in Central Park.
+The law, largely sponsored by state senator Tim “Big Feller” Sullivan, a corrupt Tammany Hall pol, was passed in response to a murder-suicide that occurred in Central Park.

 There were other justifications for the act, of course.
-At the time, New York City was having a difficult time with street gangs and organized crime, and there had been some ideas about regulating the carry of pistols.
-The brazen murder of a journalist was just what gun control advocates of the day (acting in the interest of “public safety”) needed, and the law passed.
+At the time, New York City was having trouble with street gangs and organized crime, and there had been some ideas about regulating the carry of pistols.
+The brazen murder of a journalist was just what gun control advocates of the day (acting in the interest of “public safety”) needed to get the law passed.

-After New York’s law, a series of states passed similar laws over the next 30 years.
+After New York’s law was put in place, a series of states passed similar laws over the next 30 years.
 Prohibition and the attendant rise of violent crime tied to trafficking in illegal liquor led a number of states to likewise make it a crime to carry a gun without a permit.

-Now, the Sullivan Act mandates that permits to carry firearms are issued at the discretion of local law enforcement, usually the local chief police or county sheriff.
+Now, the Sullivan Act mandates that permits to carry firearms are issued at the sole discretion of local law enforcement usually the local chief police or county sheriff.
 And yes, this is how we got “may-issue” laws.

-The good news: most states have significantly loosened or eliminated their Sullivan laws in the last few decades. .
-The few that haven’t are the notoriously restrictive “may issue” states such as California, New York, Maryland, Hawaii, New Jersey and so on.
+The good news: most states have significantly loosened or eliminated their Sullivan laws in the last few decades.
+The few that haven’t are the notoriously restrictive “may issue” states such as California, Connecticut, Delaward, New York, Maryland, Massachusetts, Hawaii, New Jersey and Rhose Island.